 Attack on Congress convoy: NIA arrests key lady naxalite

-Attck on Congress convoy: NIA arrests key lady naxalite

 New Delhi, Nov 30: The National Investigation Agency has arrested one Sumitra Punem, a naxalite involved in the attack on a convoy of Congress leaders in Chhattisgarh.